The most historically significant car in the 422

 crowds everywhere it

 runs.
-Minor 2006 engine upgrades have "officially" pushed "the Bolt" to
+Minor 2006 engine upgrades pushed

-assuring it's
+9.34 @ 147 assuring it's

 status as the Worlds Fastest Original Thunderbolt.